-The children will be set some creative homework which is completely optional, however, 25 Dojo points will be awarded for each task completed with more points awarded for harder chilli challenges completed.
+The children will be set some creative homework which is completely optional, however, Dojo points will be awarded for each task completed with more points awarded for harder chilli challenges completed.
 These are aimed at allowing the children to show their creative side and also to get out in the outdoors with the family.
-Below is this half terms creative homework due Wednesday 17th October 2018.
+Below is this half terms creative homework due in each week.

-We will have our weekly spelling test on a Friday.
+We will have our weekly spelling test on a Monday.
 The children’s spellings for the year, along with test dates can be found below.